atodorov/atodorov.github.com/source/_posts/2014-02-19-7-years-1400-bugs-red-hat-qa.markdown

 What do I do now
 ----------------

-During the last year I have gradually changed my responsibilities to work more on Fedora as a volunteer in the Fedora QA team.
-As part of Fedora QA I'm regularly testing installation of Rawhide trees and try to work closely with the community.
+During the last year I have gradually changed my responsibilities to work more on Fedora.
+As a volunteer in the Fedora QA I'm regularly testing installation of Rawhide trees and try to work closely with the community.
 I still have to manage RHEL 5 test cycles where I don't expect nothing disruptive at this stage in the product life-cycle!

+I'm open to any ideas and help which can improve test coverage and quality of software in Fedora.
+If you're just joining the open source world this is an excellent opportunity to do some good, get noticed and even maybe get a job.
+I will definitely help you get through the process if you're willing to commit your time to this.

+I hope this long post has been useful and fun to read.
+Please use the comments form to tell me if I'm missing something or you'd like to know more.

+*Looking forward to the next 7 years!*